DemonDaddy22/frontend-expert/src/components/TestingFramework/README.md

 When a check fails, the following things should happen:

-1. The relevant expect function should throw the appropriate errorMessage.
+1. The relevant `expect` function should throw the appropriate `errorMessage`.
-2. The relevant it function should throw an arbitrary error, and its execution should stop.
+2. The relevant `it` function should throw an arbitrary error, and its execution should stop.
-3. The relevant describe function should print the failure string with console.error (all other strings should be printed with console.log), and its execution should stop.
+3. The relevant `describe` function should print the failure string with `console.error` (all other strings should be printed with `console.log`), and its execution should stop.

 For the sake of simplicity:

 - All output strings should be in lowercase letters, with no punctuation whatsoever.
-- No modifications should be made to testSuiteName and testCaseName values (they shouldn't be lowercased).
+- No modifications should be made to `testSuiteName` and `testCaseName` values (they shouldn't be lowercased).
-- When actual and expected values are printed within error messages, they should be stringified withJSON.stringify().
+- When `actual` and `expected` values are printed within error messages, they should be stringified with `JSON.stringify()`.

-Note that this question's tests naturally check that console.log and console.error are correctly called; this means that debugging your solution with console.log will unavoidably make your solution fail some tests.
+Note that this question's tests naturally check that `console.log` and `console.error` are correctly called; this means that debugging your solution with `console.log` will unavoidably make your solution fail some tests.

 ### Sample Usage #1